-So, as you’re developing your survival solution, consider these three essentials for an IT disaster recovery plan that you really can count on:
+So, as you’re developing a continuity solution, consider these three IT disaster recovery plan essentials:

 To ensure that your DRP is in shape and in step with your changing data center environment and business needs, it needs a “human” touch and some nurturing.
 For example: